 Tips for student guidance

-- Invite the student to talk about his or her difficulties in studying and learning and possible remedies.
+- Talk with the student about their difficulties in studying and learning and possible remedies.

 - Be supportive of the methods that the student has discovered to be helpful.